Magnetism Right Hand Rule

 In particle accelerators, charged particles are accelerated using magnetic fields.
 The magnetism right hand rule helps scientists control and manipulate the trajectories of these particles, facilitating groundbreaking research in particle physics.

-The magnetism right hand rule is a fundamental concept that underpins the fascinating world of electromagnetic interactions.
+The magnetism right hand rule is a concept that underpins electromagnetic interactions.
 From predicting magnetic fields to understanding electromagnetic waves, this rule plays a crucial role in various applications, ranging from everyday devices like electric motors and speakers to cutting-edge technologies like MRI machines and particle accelerators.